History of the Haudenosaunee: Formation of the League

-According to one theory of early Iroquois history, after becoming united in the League, the Iroquois invaded the Ohio River Valley in the territories that would become the eastern Ohio Country down as far as present-day Kentucky to seek additional hunting grounds.
-They displaced about 1,200 Siouan-speaking tribepeople of the Ohio River valley, such as the Quapaw (Akansea), Ofo (Mosopelea), and Tutelo and other closely related tribes out of the region.
+According to one theory of early Haudenosaunee history, after becoming united in the League, the Haudenosaunee invaded the Ohio River Valley in the territories that would become the eastern Ohio Country down as far as present-day Kentucky to seek additional hunting grounds.
+They displaced about 1,200 Native Americans of the Ohio River valley, such as the Quapaw, Mosopelea, and Tutelo and other closely related tribes out of the region.
 These tribes migrated to regions around the Mississippi River and the Piedmont regions of the east coast.

 Other Iroquoian-language peoples, including the populous Wyandot (Huron), with related social organization and cultures, became extinct as tribes as a result of disease and war.
 (Note: extinct in part, but their surviving members sometimes were adopted by the Iroquois.
 The Editors of American Heritage Book of Indians said that one French observer hypothesized that by the end of 1678, the adopted Iroquois may have outnumbered native-born tribesmen due to the decades of intertribal warfare.
 During that time frame, the Iroquois had repeated clashes with French-supported Algonquian tribes, seeking control over the fur trade.
 In addition they defeated the Erie people, and the Susquehannock suffered defeats, as well as high mortality from infectious disease.)
-They did not join the League when invited and were much reduced after the Beaver Wars and high mortality from Eurasian infectious diseases.
+They did not join the League when invited, and were subsequently greatly reduced due to the Beaver Wars and high mortality from Eurasian infectious diseases.
 While the indigenous nations sometimes tried to remain neutral in the various colonial frontier wars, some also allied with Europeans, as in the French and Indian War, the North American front of the Seven Years' War.
 The Six Nations were split in their alliances between the French and British in that war.